Shreyash-Sature/Web-Developement/README.md

 # Web-Developement
-All practice codes and project files from my Web Development coursework.
+All practice codes and project files from my (Apna College - Delta) Web Development coursework.